ministryofjustice/cla_backend/README.md

 You can connect to the fox admin application from http://localhost:8010/admin and log in as cla_admin

-The run_local.sh script is reliable but slow.
-Usually you can quickly restart containers with just:
+The run_local.sh script is reliable but slow, because it rebuilds and restarts all the containers.
+Usually you can quickly restart just the stopped containers with:

     docker-compose run start_applications